NATIONAL GRID APPEARS COMPLICIT IN THE DESTRUCTION OF THE SUFFOLK COAST

 Proposed transmission infrastructure, including offshore substations and associated foundations, offshore and onshore export cables (underground).

-Onshore substation, and connection infrastructure will be required to connect to the electricty grid.
+Onshore substation, and connection infrastructure will be required to connect to the electricity grid.

 Five Estuaries project is in the early stages, consultations are exploring cable landing between Frinton and Holland on Sea.

-Proposals for Sizewell C are for a twin reactor 3.2-gigawatt power station.
+Proposals for Sizewell C are for 2 new nuclear reactors providing a combined 3.2-gigawatt power station.

 Developer EDF seeks to build 2 nuclear reactors within the Suffolk Coast & Heaths AONB protected landscape, adjacent to world renowned RSPB Minsmere nature reserve.